 The Commission will continue to work with county and local units of government in the preparation of plans and plan amendments which refine and detail the regional plan, with the objective of incorporating the regional land use and transportation plans in local plans.
-During 2013, Commission work efforts in relation to local land use planning will continue to focus on incorporating the regional land use and transportation plans into County and local comprehensive plans and plan amendments; County farmland preservation plans; and local park and open space plans.
+During 2014, Commission work efforts in relation to local land use planning will continue to focus on incorporating the regional land use and transportation plans into County and local comprehensive plans and plan amendments; County farmland preservation plans; and local park and open space plans.
+Commission staff will also assist county and local governments, upon request, in interpreting their comprehensive plans to help ensure that decisions regarding zoning, land divisions, and official mapping are consistent with such plans.
+Such assistance will continue to be carried out within the framework of the State's comprehensive planning law and regional plans.